-Note 11: Implementation of New Accounting Standard
+Note 11: Adoption of New Accounting Standard

-Effective July 1, 2022, DSST implemented GASB 96, Subscription-Based Information Technology Arrangements (Statement No. 96).
-Statement No. 96 requires governments to report a subscription IT asset and subscription liability and to disclose essential information about the arrangements.
-There is no effect on fund balance or net position as a result of the implementation of this standard.
-Refer to Note 5 for information on subscription IT assets and Notes 6 and 7 for information on subscription liabilities.
+Effective July 1, 2022, DSST adopted GASB 96, Subscription-Based Information Technology Arrangements (Statement No. 96).
+Statement No. 96 requires governments to report a subscription asset and subscription liability and to disclose essential information about subscription-based contracts to use vendor-provided information technology (subscription-based information technology arrangements).
+There is no effect on beginning fund balance or net position as a result of the implementation of this standard.
+Refer to Note 5 for information on subscription assets and Notes 6 and 7 for information on subscription liabilities.